 Please see our calendar for all of our events, shows, classes, and workshops.

 Our headquarters and our first improv group are in Snohomish, Washington.
-We operate as a business at various locations around the Snohomish area, sometimes independently out of a non-profit, local community theater called the Tim Noah Thumbnail Theater.
-We are not connected to the theater officially; we simply either rent space and/or perform there from time to time.
+We operate as a business at various locations around the Snohomish area.
+We are not connected to any theater officially; we simply either rent space and/or perform there from time to time.
 We also occasionally use other spaces for our Meetups, organize, produce, and MC events and outside gigs, and do corporate improv and applied improv training for local businesses and organizations.

 Improv Comedy Class